Respecting Boundaries: Theoretical Equivalence and Structure Beyond Dynamics: Views on Theory Structure

 Perhaps it is the way in which the theories have been stated that has disrupted these claims of empirical equivalence.
-After all, in making an adjudication of theoretical equivalence, it is certainly important to correctly specify the empirical content contained by a theory.
+After all, in making an adjudication of theoretical equivalence, it is certainly important to specify correctly the empirical content contained by a theory.
 Views on the structure of scientific theories can be roughly broken down into three camps: the `syntactic', `semantic', and `pragmatic' views.
 The syntactic view seeks to axiomatize a theory in terms of abstract mathematical sentences.
 The semantic view casts a theory in terms of models and the kinds of mathematical objects that comprise these models.
 While the syntactic view was initially dominant as it emerged first as an outgrowth from logical empiricism, van Fraassen has prominently advocated for the semantic view by arguing that the semantic view, with its focus on models, can often more simply demonstrate the logical claims of a theory than a set of axioms.\footnote{Indeed, van Fraassen acknowledges that one can often derive the same logical claims concerning the statements a theory makes about the world from both approaches, with the caveat that these claims are more clearly and simply expressed on the semantic view. \textcite{Lutz2017-LUTWWT} has taken this further and argued that both syntactic and semantic views are actually far more closely related than has been supposed in the literature and the debate surrounding which approach is preferable is largely illusory.} Furthermore, he argues that the semantic view is a far more comprehensive and useful tool because it avoids the restrictions inherent to describing a theory in a particular axiomatic language, and allows us to conceptualize the objects and classes of structures that comprise a model in terms of a variety of valid, non-unique descriptions \parencite[p.~43--4]{VanFraassenBas1980-VANTSI}.
 Finally, the pragmatic view is a more recent perspective that emphasizes representational aims, model pluralism, scientific practice, and other non-formal characteristics \parencite{Cartwright1983-CARHTL, Hacking1983-HACRAI-7, Kitcher1993-KITTAO-2, sep-structure-scientific-theories}.
-In this article, we will focus on viewing these adjudications of theoretical equivalence through the lens of both the semantic and pragmatic views.